hmnaik/hmnaik.github.io/docs/index.md

 # About me
 I am Hemal Naik.
-I am an Indian currently working and living in Germany.
-I am a scientist by profession.
+Living and working in Germany.
+Scientist by profession.
 I am working towards developing tech solutions to study wildlife.
 Currently, I as a post-doctoral researcher at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/).